December 7, 2019 Uzbekistan on Spittelberg

 August 11 – September 1, 2019.
 Uzbekistan trip

 Fergana Valley (Rishtan, Margilan) – Tashkent – Surkhandarya (Boysun, Derbent) – Bukhara – Samarkand

-The trip includes among others meetings with Husniddin Ato, Shirin Zhalilova, Dilmurod Mirzaev and Dilorom Mamedowa in Tashkent.
+The trip includes among others meetings with Husniddin Ato from Oxus Culture, Shirin Zhalilova, Dilmurod Mirzaev and Dilorom Mamedowa in Tashkent.
 Abror Kasimov and Islom Karimov in Kokand as well as Alisher Nazirov in Rishtan.
 Shavkat Boltaev, Alisher Narzullaev (Gijduvan ceramics), Anvar Kurbanov, Feruz Temirov and Shukurillo Kamolov in Bukhara- Dilshod Abdulkhaev as well as Normurod Negmatov and Natalya Nikitina in “Art Studio Aysel” in Samarkand.
 Daniela Lieberwirth did also research in Boysun / Surkhandarya and met the talented weaver Nazokat Sobirova there.

 As always, there is a travel report on our blog.

 June 7 and 8, 2019 KultEurasia at the StrassenKunstFest on Yppenplatz